How Your Case Moves Through the Industrial Commission

 Report Your Work-Related Injury or Illness to your Employer

+An injured worker is required to report an injury or illness associated with work duties immediately to his or her employer.
+The employer directs the injured person to a designated doctor or clinic.
+The worker then gets the initial medical treatment from that physician.
 A claim form will be filed to recover compensation for the medical treatment, and to pay a percentage of wages during the period of recovery.

 The medical treatment your doctor advises should be followed to the letter.
 A failure to follow medical advice can have a negative impact on your workers’ compensation case.